Install

 .Fill the properties depending on what you intend to run.
 Include any API keys that you need to access data (e.g. GBIF or IUCN)

-In the linux terminal, type
+In the Linux terminal, type

 ./server-up.sh

-Make sure you have docker open and running on your computer.
+If using Docker Desktop, make sure you have docker open and running on your computer.

 The first execution will be long, in order to download the micro-services.
 The next ones will be shorter or immediate, depending on the changes.